KerstenDoering/PubMedPortable/documentation/wiki.rst

 - If you want to try the examples given in the section 5 and 6, copy the Xapian directory from the <folder_of_your_choice> into the folder "PubMed2Go/full_text_index/xapian/" from "https://github.com/KerstenDoering/PubMed2Go" and run the Docker container in background.
 You can completely skip section 4.

 - You can connect to PostgreSQL and Xapian with the programming language of your choice or follow the Python examples given in this documentation.
-If you want to develop your own text mining pipelines based on your data set of choice, you will have to install the required libraries on your operation system.
+If you want to develop your own text mining pipelines based on your data set of choice, you will have to install the required libraries on your operating system.

 ********************************************